muarshad01/Quran_Topics/books-of-bible.md

 #### What are the 5 books of the Torah?
-AI Overview
+* The Torah, or Five Books of Moses (Chumash), consists of
+1. Genesis
+2. Exodus
+3. Leviticus
+4. Numbers
+5. Deuteronomy.

-The Torah, or Five Books of Moses (Chumash), consists of Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
-These books, which form the foundation of Jewish scripture, outline the creation of the world, the stories of the patriarchs, the Exodus from Egypt, and the receiving of the law.
+* These books, which form the foundation of Jewish scripture, outline the creation of the world, the stories of the patriarchs, the Exodus from Egypt, and the receiving of the law.

 ***